MrR0807/Notes/understanding-parquet-file.md

 }
 ```

-For me, this has generated a file with size of around 130 MB.
+Before running this code, you can delete the `database.txt` file.
+Running this has generated a file with size of around 130 MB.

 Let's try searching the the first and the last entries: